Giocrisrai/giocrisrai-copy-01/content/pages/about.md

 I want to generate the best result in business growth within companies.

 - Management of tools in the labor area: Digital transformation.
 Agile methods for the development of processes.
-- I I have worked with the
+- I I have worked with the management software: Trello